 E-Mail at the Department of Earth & Planetary Sciences

 As for now, LEVEE remains as our ever popular e-mail server but no new people will receive active accounts on it.
-Most of the faculty and staff of the department use LEVEE as their mail server, but others use their own.
+Only a few diehards amongst the faculty and staff of the department use LEVEE as their mail server, as most people now use Office 365.
 We encourage everyone to consider switching to Office 365.
-If you are in the Remote Sensing Lab you should contact Lars Arvidson or Tom Stein about accounts there.
+If you are in the Remote Sensing Lab you should contact Lars Arvidson or Tom Stein about e-mail accounts there.
 All people can and will continue to have LEVEE mail addresses but they will all be forwarded elsewhere.
 Anyone can also have a personal e-mail alias created on LEVEE:

 New Faculty, Staff, Graduate or Undergraduate Students: Click here to get an alias on LEVEE